SimonHarte/SpartanGrid/Documentation.md

 }
 ```

+Keep in mind that you don't need to `grid-generate()` all the usual grid styles if you're only using layouts throughout your project.

 ## The "Twitter Bootstrap Way"

-If you prefer or have to be able to use a twitter bootstrap like system with viewport specific classes in your markup you can use this technique.
+If you prefer or have to be able to use a twitter bootstrap like system with viewport specific classes in your markup you can use the following technique.
 The highly flexible creation API enables you to generate predefined classes for every viewport you have and set up fully responsive layouts in the markup directly.

 Simply make use of the optional parameter to [`grid-generate()`](#custom-classes) inside media queries like the following: